Integrable measure equivalence and rigidity of hyperbolic lattices: Proofs of the main results

 imply the following \emph{a priori} equivariance of $\{U_x \mid x\in X\}$

-Since $U_x\neq S^1$ for every $x\in X$, the proposition is implied by the following general lemma and the fact that the action of $G=\rmPSL_2(\bbR)$ and of its lattices on the circle $S^1$ is minimal and strongly proximal~\cite{furstenberg-bourbaki}*{Propositions~4.2 and~4.4}. \end{proof}
+Since $U_x\neq S^1$ for every $x\in X$, the proposition is implied by Lemma~\ref{L:furstenberg} and the fact that the action of $G=\rmPSL_2(\bbR)$ and of its lattices on the circle $S^1$ is minimal and strongly proximal~\cite{furstenberg-bourbaki}*{Propositions~4.2 and~4.4}. \end{proof}